Nuclei-Software/nuclei-sdk/README.md

 * **NMSIS**

-  This directory contains the NMSIS-Core header files, which is widely used in this Nuclei SDK, you can check the *[NMSIS_VERSION](NMSIS_VERSION)* file to know the current *NMSIS* version used in **Nuclei-SDK**.
+  This directory contains the NMSIS header files, which is widely used in this Nuclei SDK, you can check the *[NMSIS_VERSION](NMSIS_VERSION)* file to know the current *NMSIS* version used in **Nuclei-SDK**.

   We will also sync the changes in [NMSIS project](https://github.com/Nuclei-Software/NMSIS) when it provided a new release.